kristinazk/LanguageIdentification/README.md

 - **Multi-Language Images**: To satisfy the special requirement of handling images with multiple languages, a separate group of images was created.
 These images contain books with text in several languages within a single image.

 ## 2. Data Augmentation
-Data augmentation techniques were applied to increase the diversity of the dataset and account for rotated images.
+Data augmentation techniques (specifically rotationg) were applied to increase the diversity of the dataset and account for rotated images.
 The following steps were implemented:

 - **Rotation**: A script was utilized to randomly rotate the images within a range of -30 to 30 degrees.
 This rotation range was based on the discussion in the Stack Overflow thread [link](https://stackoverflow.com/questions/52050792/can-object-detection-models-adapt-to-rotation).
 Rotation was only applied if the difference in degrees exceeded 10, ensuring significant variation.

 - **Bounding Box Adjustment**: Bounding boxes were adjusted accordingly after image rotation to maintain accurate object annotations.

+Since initially the number of photos whith multiple languages in one was excessively smaller, during data augmentation, these types of photos were rotated and saved in the dataset in 4 different ways, whereas the regular ones were rotated only twice.

 ## 3. Data Partitioning
 The dataset was split into three subsets for training, validation, and testing, respectively, with the following proportions: